Salem numbers, spectral radii and growth rates of hyperbolic Coxeter groups: Salem numbers and growth rates

-Note that for higher dimensional Coxeter polyhedra $P\subset\mathbb H^n,\,n\ge4\,,$ there are examples whose growth rates are \emph{not} Salem numbers anymore.
+whose denominator polynomial is irreducible over $\mathbb Z$ with two inversive pairs of positive real roots (see Section for more details).
+In particular, the growth rate $\tau_{\mathcal C}\approx112.763387$ is not a Salem number.
 In \cite{Umemoto}, Umemoto constructed an infinite sequence of non-isometric $4$-dimensional compact Coxeter polyhedra whose growth rates are \emph{real $2$-Salem numbers}.
 These are algebraic integers $\alpha>1$ which have exactly one conjugate $\beta$ outside the closed unit disk, and at least one conjugate on the unit circle.
 Then all other conjugates of $\alpha$ different from $\alpha^{-1}$, $\beta$ and $\beta^{-1}$ lie on the unit circle.
 As in the case of Salem numbers and their minimal polynomials, called \emph{Salem polynomials}, the minimal polynomial or \emph{2-Salem polynomial} of $\alpha$ is an irreducible palindromic polynomial of even degree.

 \begin{remark} In general, it is a difficult problem to decide whether a palindromic monic polynomial $p(t)\in\mathbb Z[t]$ is irreducible.
 Specifically, for a palindromic monic polynomial with four simple roots that are positive real and the other roots on the unit circle, it is difficult to decide whether it is a 2-Salem polynomial or splits into two Salem polynomials and possibly cyclotomic polynomials over $\mathbb Z$.